 We envision the brownbag as a forum that can push us all forward as race scholars.
 In this vein, we hope that you will join us!

-Students can enroll in Soc 987 for 1 credit if they plan to attend regularly; this will be graded on a S/U basis.
-Students may also enroll for 2-3 credits if they do extra work and make a presentation in the seminar.
+Students can enroll in Soc 987 for 1 credit if they plan to attend regularly and do related activities; this will be graded on an S/U basis.
+See the syllabus.
+Enrollment for 2 or 3 credits requires permission of the instructor and requires additional work and a presentation of work in progress.
 Enrollments for more than 1 credit require a specific plan and arrangement with the faculty supervisor, currently Pamela Oliver, email@example.com.

 NOTE: Beginning in the fall semester of 2016 this brown-bag will meet Mondays 3:30-5.